lu4nm3/scala-lessons/src/main/scala/_2_type_classes/lesson2_1_polymorphism.md

 }
 ```

-Then, we can parameterize our function on some type `A` and have it take a list of `PerishableLike[A]` as both its input
+Then, we can parameterize our function on some type `A` and use a list of `PerishableLike[A]` as both its input
 parameter type and its return type:

 ```scala